 (This post contains affiliate links.
 You can read more about that here.
 Thank you!)

 To the right of the closet is Ikea Hemnes nightstand in White Stain, which I put the little bear sound machine/nightlight and humidifier on.
 I asked around a lot for humidifier recommendations, and most people said “all humidifiers suck and are hard to clean,” so I just went with one that had decent reviews.
 I will say—this one looks really nice in addition to having great reviews.
 Let’s hope it holds up.
-(I originally got this one, but then I got really sick while pregnant and started using it in our room.
-Now I can’t sleep without it!)
+(I originally got this one, but then I got really sick while pregnant and started using it in our room!)

 You’ll also see the baby monitor mounted to the wall.
 This was another thing I asked around about, and I had a hard time finding a monitor that was reasonably priced but had great reviews.
 We settled on this one, the Summer Infant Digital Color Video Monitor.
 It has a little unit you can carry around the house, and the picture and sound quality are definitely good.
 Based on the testing we’ve done, I’d recommend it as a reasonably priced video monitor.
-I ordered these cable control clips to secure the monitor cord—I loved that they had 3M backing instead of requiring nails.
+I ordered these sticky cable control clips to secure the monitor cord.

 Also in this little corner: